 Since 1981, the annual Black Maria Film + Video Festival, which takes its name from that of the world’s first motion picture studio built by Thomas Edison in 1893, has been an international juried competition and award tour, and has been fulfilling its mission to advocate, exhibit and reward cutting-edge works from independent film and video makers.
 The festival is known for its national public exhibition program, which features a variety of bold contemporary works drawn from the annual collection of 50 or more award-winning films and videos.
 Excerpts will be shown from the 2011 Black Maria Film + Video Tour.

 February 20, 2011 – MONTCLAIR UNDERDOG FILM FESTIVAL: OSCAR-Nominated Short Films.

 Back by popular demand, this event features a marathon of documentary and animated shorts nominated for this year’s academy awards in their respective categories.
 Admission is $10 for one session; $15 for both sessions; and free for students and faculty with valid I.D.
-Sponsored by the Montclair Arts Council and The Film Program, Department of Art & Design at MSU.
+Sponsored by the Montclair Arts Council and The Film Program, Department of Art and Design at Montclair State.

 NOTE: this screening will take place from 10 a.m. – 4 p.m. in UNIVERSITY HALL Room 1070.